 What if every device in your organisation could authenticate seamlessly without passwords, using certificates managed by AD?
 It’s not science fiction – many organisations are already doing this, dramatically reducing password-related support tickets at the same time as improving security.

 Let’s talk money.
-AD isn’t free – there are licensing costs, hardware requirements, and administrative overhead.
+AD isn’t free.
+There are licensing costs, hardware requirements, and administrative overhead.
 But for most businesses beyond a handful of users, the benefits far outweigh the costs.

-Licensing and Infrastructure Costs
+Licensing and infrastructure costs

 Hardware requirements are modest by modern standards.
 A Domain Controller for a small to medium business can run comfortably on a server with 8GB RAM and modest CPU.
 You’ll want at least two for redundancy, but these can often be virtual machines on existing hardware.

-ROI Calculations and Metrics
+ROI calculations and metrics

 User provisioning time drops dramatically with AD.
 What might take 2-3 hours manually (creating accounts across multiple systems) takes minutes with AD.
 For organisations with high turnover or rapid growth, this alone justifies AD’s cost.